BOHSI - TOPICS

 University of Miami

 Sara J. Czaja is professor in the Departments of Psychiatry and Behavioral Sciences and Industrial Engineering at the University of Miami.
-She is also the co-director of the Center on Aging at the University of Miami and the director of the Center on Research and Education for Aging and Technology Enhancement (CREATE).
+She is also the Scientific Director of the Center on Aging at the University of Miami and the director of the Center on Research and Education for Aging and Technology Enhancement (CREATE).
 CREATE is funded by the National Institute on Aging and it involves collaboration with the Georgia Institute of Technology and Florida State University.
 The focus of CREATE is on making technology more accessible, useful, and usable for older adult populations.
 Dr. Czaja has extensive experience in aging research and a long commitment to developing strategies to improve the quality of life for older adults.
 Her research interests include: aging and cognition, caregiving, human-computer interaction, training, and functional assessment.
 Dr. Czaja is very well published in the field of aging and has written numerous book chapters and scientific articles.
-She recently co-authored a book with other members of the CREATE team concerning the design of technology for older adult populations.
-In addition, she is a Fellow of the American Psychological Association, the Human Factors and Ergonomics Society, and the Gerontological Society of America.
-She is the past chair of the Risk Prevention and Behavior Scientific Review Panel of the National Institutes of Health.
+She recently co-authored a book with other members of the CREATE team concerning the design of technology for older adult populations and Co-Authored a book on design of training and instructional systems for older adults.
+In addition, she is fellow of the American Psychological Association, the Human Factors and Ergonomics Society, and the Gerontological Society of America.
+She is the past chair of the Risk Prevention and Behavior Scientific Review Panel of the National Institutes of Health and the President Elect of Division 20 (Adult Development and Aging) of the American Psychological Association of America.

 | || |